AlliCalo/CALO_PA-4/README.md

+CALO_PA-4
+This repository shows the use and function of panda in python.
+And sample problems are also provided for our Programming Assignment 3 in ECE2112

 I. Intended Learning Outcomes
 At the end of this laboratory activity, the student should be able to:
 1. filter tabular data using several categorical and numerical conditions;